Nicolas-Paiva/simple-calories-calculator/README.md

 ## I am trying to make the website responsve, but I realized that I still really suck at CSS, and I probably need to learn a lot.

 ## Right now I am reviewing the content I already learned otherwise I am going to forget everything

+## Working with arrays is very challenging, but it w=is so good when I can solve a problem!